thearctictern/gcompute/README.md

 * **network** - The network you want to attach the instance to.
 It needs to exist already.
 If you're just starting out and not sure, use default.
 * **staticip** - true/false.
 If true, this will create an external IP for you to connect to; if false, it won't.
 * **sizegb** - The size of the boot disk you'll associate with this image.
+* **project** - A GCP project you have create permissions in.

 Seems like a lot of tasks don't debug too well; this one creates a gcompute.XXXXXX in /tmp using mktemp and writes a tonne of stuff to it, and leaves it there for you to read so you know if something breaks, you can find out what (hopefully)!

 ## Limitations

-Only works on Red Hat and CentOS at the moment - I haven't put the logic in to install the SDK for Ubuntu/Debian and Windows (yet).
+Only works on Red Hat, CentOS, Ubuntu and Debian at the moment - I haven't put the logic in to install the SDK for Windows (yet).

 Look, I'm pretty new at this.
 You're probably going to run into something.
 Let me know - david@ternsoftware.org.
 That said, I'm fairly meticulous and hopefully this will work pretty well.